ayshih2/melodb/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## API Calls

+Please call the API as follows:

+### `/api/user?email=EMAILHERE&type=liked GET`

+  Returns all liked songs of the specified user.

+### `/api/user?email=EMAILHERE&type=liked POST`

+  Headers: Content-Type application/x-www-form-urlencoded
+  Expects an x-www-form-urlencoded body with key songName and song name value.
+  Adds song name to liked songs if the song is not in the likedSongs array, removes song name from liked songs if the song is in the likedSongs array.

+### `/api/user?email=EMAILHERE&type=history&add=SONG or COMPARISON`

+  Headers: Content-Type application/x-www-form-urlencoded
+  Adds song history or comparison history to the specified user.

+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **with add=song:**

+  Expects an x-www-form-urlencoded body with key songName and song name value.

+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **with add=comparison:**

+  Expects an x-www-form-urlencoded body with keys songName1 and songName2 and values of the respective song names.

+## Available Scripts (cont.)

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>